 Demo Steinkjer she discovered findings both regarding motivation as well as wishes for a system presenting meter readings.
 She found that consumers want to decide for themselves how much to consume and when to do it.
 However, most consumers also want to participate in saving energy, but feel that their impact is too small to count and need to be sure that everyone else is doing the same.
 They also do not want too much to be required of them, and want a system that does not take too much focus and does not require a lot of effort to use.
 However, others wanted more control, such as the ability to remotely control electric appliances.
-Löfström and Palm [27] have found that new technology is adopted differently by various people, and that interest in technology, symbolic aspects, perception and values etc. influence how people perceive new technology.
+Löfström and Palm [27] have found that new technology is adopted differently by various people, and that interest in technology.
 Systems should hence target different motivations and provide different strategies to influence energy behavior.
 Technology solutions should thereby preferably offer varying degree of information, with the possibility of selecting information of interest.